-SIMON is an interactive wearable headset designed to read and translate the emotional state of users.
+Simon is an interactive wearable headset designed to read and translate the emotional state of users.
 SIMON records electrical activity in the brain via an EEG monitor.
-Data is transcribed in color according to a users’s cognitive state (i.e. relaxed [blue], stressed [red], tired [yellow], focused [green], etc).
-A collective color based on neurological user averages is displayed by the headset's imbedded LEDS.
-Data is collected by the SIMON mobile app and plots the sensibility of those who choose to engage with the system.
-SIMON connects people, regardless of socioeconomic status, race, religion, etc. This empathy inducing platform disrupts a traditional social interactivity as it turns a users's affect inside-out across lights inside the headset and visuals in the phone application.
+This data is transcribed into color, reflecting the user’s cognitive state (i.e. relaxed [blue], stressed [red], tired [yellow], focused [green], etc.).
+Colors based on neurological user averages is displayed by LEDS imbedded in the headset.
+Data is collected by the Simon mobile app and plots the sensibility of those who choose to engage with the system.
+Simon connects people, regardless of socioeconomic status, race, religion, etc. This empathy inducing platform disrupts a traditional social interactivity as it turns a user’s affect inside-out across lights inside the headset and visuals in the phone application.
 It shows the users a way to see kindred potentials across a sea of people otherwise withdrawn to their own private world.
 This transformative public art experience is made possible via a new and novel confluence of public art practice, scientific method, interface design and open source technologies.
 We hope to create an innovative space for users to find common ground in a world full of people increasingly defined by their differences.
-SIMON was done in collaboration with Andrew Frueh.
-You should take a peak at his other work // Andrew